ChrisReinke/exputils/readme.md

 Main features:
 * Easy definition of default configurations using nested python dictionaries.
-* Setup of experimental configuration parameters using an ODF file.
+* Setup of experimental configuration parameters using an ODF file (Libreoffice alternative of MS Excel).
-* Running of experiments and their repetitions in parallel.
+* Running experiments and their repetitions in parallel.
-* Logging of experimental data (numpy, json).
+* Logging of experimental data (numpy, json) with tensorboard support.
 * Loading and filtering of experimental data.
 * Interactive Jupyter widgets to load, select and plot data as line, box and bar plots.

 # <a name="requirements"></a>Requirements

-Developed and tested for Python 3.6 to 3.9 on Linux (Ubuntu 18.04).
+Developed and tested on Python 3.11 on Linux (Ubuntu 24).

 Depends on the following python packages which will be automatically installed during the setup:
 * numpy >= 1.19.5